Catalonia: Ports

 Since the Middle Ages, Catalonia has been well integrated into international maritime networks.
 The port of Barcelona (owned and operated by Puertos del Estado, a Spanish Government entity) is an industrial, commercial and tourist port of worldwide importance.
 With 1,950,000 TEUs in 2015, it is the first container port in Catalonia, the third in Spain after Valencia and Algeciras in Andalusia, the 9th in the Mediterranean Sea, the 14th in Europe and the 68th in the world.
-It is sixth largest cruise port in the world, the first in Europe and the Mediterranean with 2,364,292 passengers in 2014.
-The ports of Tarragona (owned and operated by Puertos del Estado) in the southwest and Palamós near Girona at northeast are much more modest.
+It is the sixth largest cruise port in the world, and the largest in Europe and the Mediterranean with 2,364,292 passengers in 2014.
+The ports of Tarragona (owned and operated by Puertos del Estado) in the southwest and Palamós near Girona to the northeast are smaller.
 The port of Palamós and the other ports in Catalonia (26) are operated and administered by Ports de la Generalitat, a Catalan Government entity.

-The development of these infrastructures, resulting from the topography and history of the Catalan territory, responds strongly to the administrative and political organization of this autonomous community.
+The development of these infrastructures, resulting from the topography and history of the Catalan territory, responds strongly to the administrative and political organisation of this autonomous community.